orgvue2/gizmocookbook/chapter9/expression_pane_table.md

 };
 ```

-#### Summarise data quality
+##### Summarise data quality

 * Name: `global.dataQuality()`
 * What it does: Overviews completeness and quality of the data (Completeness score to be defined)
-Shows mostly the same metrics as the Data Types and Patterns dashboard but in an Excel-friendly format.
+Shows mostly the same metrics as the Data Types and Patterns dashboard but in an Excel-friendly format
 * When use it: Review changes to data quality whilst in worksheet
 Output numerical summary of dataset quality into Excel